idreesishaq/head-start-javascript/README.md

 9. JavaScript can written as __external__ as well as __internal__.

 # JavaScript Keywords
+  --Keywords-- or --reserved words-- are words that have a special meaning to JavaScript and act as **programming instruction**

   | abstract | delete | goto | new | this |
   | --- | --- | --- | --- | --- |
   | **as** | **do** | **if** | **null** | **throw** |